NonnoAzure/GameRatings/ACTIVE.md

 # My Subjective Ratings of PC Games

-- Ordered by released date
+- Ordered by released date.
+- Extremly subjective!
-- Only include the game I owned and played
+- Only include the game I owned and played.
+- Keep updating.

 ## 2019.03